 The trail covers 128km of tough terrain including spectacular mountain and coastal scenery.
 It follows much of the celebrated Trotternish Ridge and also passes under the very shadow of the jagged Cuillin, the finest mountains in Britain.
 There are remarkable but almost unvisited coastal cliffs, steep trails above high drops, and the haunting ruins of deserted villages destroyed in the Highland Clearances.

 It is not waymarked and some sections do not have paths.
+Parts of the route pass through fields with livestock and any dogs must be under close control.
 Excellent map reading skills are needed to complete the trail and this route is strictly for the experienced hillwalker.
 However the rewards as you walk south from the most northerly point on the island are many in terms of the diverse scenery passed, the small communities visited and the superb opportunities for watching wildlife.
 The route is devised for those who prefer to get well away from the beaten track and have already gained wide experience of Scottish hillwalking.
 There is relatively easy access by public transport, and to accommodation at the end of each stage, but it could also be done as a backpack using a mixture of campsites and wild camping in the more remote areas.